easy-swoole/doc-old/Manual/3.x/En/BaseUsage/Console/Introduction.md

     ],
 ````

-## Steps for usage
+## Steps for Usage
-1: `php easyswoole start` normal service or `php easyswoole start d` daemon
+1: `php easyswoole start` normal service start or `php easyswoole start d` daemon
-2: Switch the command line window or in the current command line window (easyswoole service can not stop), enter `php easyswoole console`
+2: switch the command line window or in the current command line window (easyswoole service can not stop), enter `php easyswoole console`
-3: If you have `USER` and `PASSWORD` configured, you need to press auth {user} {password} to enter the authentication permission.
+3: if you have `USER` and `PASSWORD` configured, you need to press auth {user} {password} to enter the authentication permission.
-4: Enter the console command, such as `help`, click Enter
+4: enter the console command, such as `help`, click enter
-5: For example:
+5: for example:
 ````
 [root@localhost tioncico_demo]# php easyswoole console
-Connect to tcp://127.0.0.1:9500 success //Connect to the command line service successfully Welcome to EasySwoole Console //Welcome
-Auth fail, please auth, auth {USER} {PASSWORD} //Verify account password failed Auth root 123456 //Enter account, password verification Auth success // verification success
-Help //help command, will output the help file of the console Welcome to EasySwoole remote console
+connect to tcp://127.0.0.1:9500 success // connect to the command line service successfully welcome to EasySwoole Console // welcome auth fail, please auth, auth {USER} {PASSWORD} // verify account password failed auth root 123456 // enter account, password verification auth success // verification success help // help command, will output the help file of the console Welcome to EasySwoole remote console
 Usage: command [action] [...arg]
 For help: help [command] [...arg]
-Current command list: //List of currently available commands
+Current command list: // list all currently available commands

-Help
-Auth
-Server
-Log
+help
+auth
+server
+log

 ````